-The charming, colonial seaside city of Charleston has long been a popular weekend getaway for gay and lesbian couples, even though the city isn't really known as a major gay nightclub destination, Charleston is an open and accepting city with a growing number of bars, restaurants, and lounges.
+The charming, colonial seaside city of Charleston has long been a popular weekend getaway for gay and lesbian couples.
+Even though the city isn't really known as a major gay nightclub destination, Charleston is an open and accepting city with a growing number of bars, restaurants, and lounges.
 While most of them don't explicitly cater to LGBTQ+ customers, the crowds are diverse and all are welcome.

-It's definitely possible to have a great time dancing, watching drag cabaret, and mingling with locals and tourists in this sophisticated city with a metro population of about 375,000.
+It's definitely possible to have a great time dancing, watching drag cabaret, and mingling with locals and tourists in this sophisticated city with a metropolitan area population of over 750,000.

-Whether you want to have a quiet drink or dinner with a few close friends or you're looking to dance the night away, Charleston has plenty to offer the LGBT community.
-Just don't forget to check out the straight options—Charleston is a relatively gay-friendly town no matter which place you go.
+Whether you want to have a quiet drink or dinner with a few close friends or you're looking to dance the night away, Charleston has plenty to offer the LGBTQ+ community with its bars and overall nightlife scene.

 Charleston only has one gay bar, but it's one you won't want to miss.
 In fact, Dudley's on Ann was named one of Yelp's top 50 gay bars in the country.
 Since it's the only option in the city, Dudley's proclaims itself to be "everybody's bar" and aims to serve the whole community.
 On weekends, everyone flocks to Dudley's for dancing and their creative original cocktails, but during the week there are plenty of reasons to visit as well such as drag shows, karaoke, and daily happy hour specials, to name a few.
 Dudley's is open seven days a week from 4 p.m. to 7 p.m. and is located on Ann Street in the popular King Street district.